- COURSE: Honours; Postgraduate Degree

 - Online research supervisors who guide students’ research design, development and learning.

-- Our flagship Brand Challenge project – an online transdisciplinary collaboration with real world changes and clients.
+- Our flagship Brand Challenge project – an online transdisciplinary collaboration with real world challenges and clients.

 - Access to our online information centre and resources.